Jessicavazm/JessicaVaz_T2A1-A/README.md

 - Suitable for cloud environments.

 ### Cons of PostgreSQL
+It appears that PostgreSQL has relatively few downsides.
+Here are some potential drawbacks I’ve found:
 - Since PostgreSQL is an open source and not owned by a particular organisation, the database software does not carry liability for damages or offers warranty of any kind.
 - Due to it's vast number of functionalities which is also considered a strong feature, it can be intimidating to users who are new to the system or users who don't have much experience with relational databases systems.
+- Data migrating/ and software updates can be complex/slow.
 - Performance can be considered slower than SQL Server and MySQL.

 Sources: <br>